DRIVE CLEAN FOR LIGHT DUTY VEHICLES HAS ENDED

 Ok here it is Questions and Answers:

-Already seeing cars being modified and putting on loud exhaust systems and small diesel pickups “Programming” the system for horsepower and LOTS of black smoke, not sure why but they claim they get better mileage, and Drive Clean can not do anything about it as of April 1 2019
+Already seeing cars being modified and putting on loud exhaust systems and small diesel pickups “Programming” the system for horsepower and LOTS of black smoke, not sure why but they claim they get better mileage.

-Question: My Car FAILED it’s EMISSIONS TEST and I was told I need a new Exhaust and other things to get it to pass the Emissions Test what do I do now?
+Question: My Car FAILED the EMISSIONS TEST and I was told I need a new Exhaust and other items to get it to pass the Emissions Test what do I do now?

-Answer: Wait until April 1, 2019 or later and just go get your licence sticker, No more emissions test are required after March 31, 2019
+Answer: Wait until April 1, 2019 or later and go get your licence sticker, No more emissions test are required after March 31, 2019 on Light Duty Vehicles

 Bottom Line here is: After March 31, 2019 … ALL LIGHT DUTY DRIVE CLEAN STATIONS will be shut down, you will not be able to get a emissions test ANYWHERE, so it doesn’t matter what you received in the mail or what the licence office or your local repair shop says, April 1, 2019 and forward just go get your licence sticker and don’t worry about the emissions test…. you no longer need one